Sebastianhju/Runeterra-5e/Rules/Table Rules.md

 If a downed creature would take damage, they gain a **Wound**.
 Wounds are defuss that can vary in degree dependent on the situation they were given in.

+## Healing

+We are currently playtesting the updated healing spells from the 2024 Players Handbook playtest 8.
+This fits the setting due to its deadliness and the added consequences of downing.

+**Healing Word**: Heals 2d4 + spellcasting modifier.
+Upcasts for 2d4 for each spell level.

+**Cure Wounds**: Heals 2d8 + spellcasting modifier.
+Upcasts for 2d8 for each spell level.

+**Healing Word**: Heals 2d4 + spellcasting modifier.
+Upcasts for 1d4 for each spell level.

+**Mass Cure Wounds**: Heals for 5d8 + spellcasting modifier.
+Upcasts for 1d8 for each spell level.

 ## Resting

 You can only long rest at a *Safe Haven* (Dm discretion).
 Usually this means in a safe tavern or the partys operation base.
 During travels and dungeoncrawling, short rest will be the only available option.